 Apply now to join your Community Board, the most grassroots form of local government.
 The Boards are pivotal in shaping their communities and work to enhance and preserve the character of the city’s many unique neighborhoods.
-Applications close Monday, 2/1/2021. … Read more
+Applications close Monday, 2/1/2021.
+Click here to download a PDF to study the questions and prepare your answers before applying online (the online application does not allow “sessions”– you must complete the application all … Read more

 Museums are now cleared to reopen starting as early as Monday, August 24, at a maximum of 25% capacity and with timed admissions.

 My staff has compiled information about the museums which have announced plans and posted them here.
 (At press time, these museums have NOT announced reopening; we’ll post their plans as we learn of them: Asia Society and Museum, National Museum of the American Indian NY.)
 The … Read more

 Child care centers are allowed to reopen starting July 13, 2020, but like all things having to do with reopening, the rules aren’t as clear as they should be.
 On Tuesday (7/14) at 6:30 pm, I’ll be hosting “The Future of Childcare in NYC,” a virtual town hall with Columbia University’s Mailman School of Public Health.
 Panelists will include:

 I’m delighted to join the New York Public Library’s 2020 Summer Reading program in offering age-appropriate books for young people, from toddlers through high school in English or Spanish at a total of ten different NYCHA locations over five days, this week and next.
 Books will come in a free tote bag and include a summer reading guide, stickers, and a reading tracker.